moneydance/Composition/README.md

 ## Explanation

 These requirements are hard to fulfill with hierarchal inheritance.
 The problem here specifically lying with RobotDog and CyborgDog.
 Should the RobotDog and CyborgDog inherit from the Robot or the Dog?
-If we inherit from the Robot we need to reimplement the Dog class's poop and bark functions.
-If we inherit from the Dog class we need to reimplement the Robot class's battery management and beepBoop functions.
+If they inherit from the Robot we need to reimplement the Dog class's poop and bark functions.
+If they inherit from the Dog we need to reimplement the Robot class's battery management and beepBoop functions.

-What we really need to do is inherit from both.
+What they really need to do is inherit from both.
 However, Multiple inheritance isn't a common feature in most languages.
-Instead we will use composition to achieve this.
+Instead composition can be used to achieve this.

 Composition splits out behaviors into classes.
-We will call these behavior classes services.
+In the example code these behavior classes are called services.
 These services implement an interface.
-Our business domain classes (Dog, Robot, RobotDog, CyborgDog) inherits these interfaces and "inject" the services they needs via their constructors.
-By "composing" the services together we are able to fullfill the inherited interfaces and share functionallity without locking ourselves into a heirarchal chain.
-This also allows to to inject different services changing the behaviors of our business domain classes.
+Business domain classes (Dog, Robot, RobotDog, CyborgDog) inherit these interfaces and "inject" the services they needs via their constructors.
+By "composing" the services together our Business domain classes are able to fullfill their inherited interfaces and share functionallity without being locked into a heirarchal chain.
+Behaviors of our business domain classes can be modified by injecting different services.

 *ex.
-Our robots could inject an atomic battery service that practically removes the need for them to charge because their battery is so large.*
+Our robots could inject an atomic battery service that removes the need for them to be charged because the battery life is so large.*